NIT-Administrative-Systems/AS-CloudDocs/infrastructure/vapor.md

 If adding a new environment to a branch (like playground env to prod branch):

-1) Use the CLI to set up the new environment in the appropriate vapor account:
+1) Use the CLI to set up the new environment in the appropriate vapor account (This can currently only be done via the CLI.):
 ```ini
 	./vendor/bin/vapor team:switch			To switch to the correct vapor account
 	./vendor/bin/vapor env playground		WHERE 'playground' is the name of the new environment